vtrpldn/digital-garden/src/posts/hooked-on-hooks-a-late-introduction-to-my-favorite-thing-in-react.md

 title: Hooked on Hooks!
 A Late Introduction to My Favorite Thing in React
 date: 2020-06-30
 tags:
+  - react
+  - javascript
-  - css
+  - webdev
-  - codenewbie
+  - frontend
 layout: layouts/post.njk
 ---

-_This article was originally posted in the DEV Community._
+_This article was [originally published](https://dev.to/vtrpldn/hooked-on-hooks-a-late-introduction-to-my-favorite-thing-in-react-1nfe) in the DEV Community._

+---

 Having launched in Feb 2019, it is safe to say hooks aren't a new, shiny, feature anymore.